 - Click through rates

 These metrics would be determinants of how well you’ve written the email.
-Tons of creators can help you with this journey to improve in this craft.
+Tons of creators can help you with this journey to improve at this craft.

 8. Scriptwriting

-The best and the most engaging videos you see on the internet are not created on the fly.
-What you don’t see is the amount of brainstorming and preparation that happens behind the scenes to make it as perfect as it can be
+The best and most engaging videos you see on the internet are not created on the fly.
+What you don’t see is the amount of brainstorming and preparation that happens behind the scenes to make it as perfect as it can be.

 And for those creators to sound like what they’re saying is one thought after the after, a scriptwriter is needed.
-A scriptwriter as you guessed is a writer that writes scripts.
+A scriptwriter, as you guessed, is a writer who writes scripts.

-Everyone can write.
-But not everyone can create structured content that engages and brings value to readers.
-The same thing to scriptwriting, the content you make here is different from writing blogs and articles.
+A lot of people can write, but not everyone can create structured content that engages and brings value to readers.
 In this field, you take your viewers on a journey using your writing and videos.

 This means that what you write should coincide with what’s happening in the video.
 And there is an actual demand for this skill.
 If you can write compelling content that’s perfect for today’s video landscape, you’ll get rewarded handsomely with a high-paying job.